EVALUATE YOUR CHANCES OF IMMIGRATING TO GREECE

 Assistance during the visa application process

-The list of documents required for each type of visa will depend on the scope of the stay.
+The list of documents required for each type of visa will depend on the reason why one descides to move to Greece.
 This means that there are a number of basic documents, requested in all cases, and a set of visa-specific ones such as the employment contract, the proof of investment, the letter of acceptance for a Greek education institution or University or proof of family ties for reunification purposes.
 The number of supporting documents can differ according to the length and the scope of the stay, this is why we recommend getting in touch with one of our immigration lawyers in Greece as soon as you start to put together all of the documents.
 Our team can guide you so that you may know the exact requirements and reduce the chance of having your visa or residence permit in Greece application rejected on grounds that include incomplete submissions.

-If you are interested in moving to Greece, the video below summarizes the process:
+If you wish to move to Greece, the video below summarizes the process:

 Ongoing post-arrival assistance when moving to Greece